BoyiHu673/TPClust--temporal-Profile-Guided-Disease-Subtyping-Using-High-Dimensional-Omics-Data/README.md

 # TPClust--temporal-Profile-Guided-Disease-Subtyping-Using-High-Dimensional-Omics-Data
-## This markdown file contains R code for the manuscript entitled "TPClust: Temporal Profile-Guided Subtyping Using High-Dimensional Omics Data"

-## Our implementation uses the MOSEK solver for optimization problems with LASSO and group LASSO penalties.
+## This repository contains R code for the manuscript entitled "TPClust: Temporal Profile-Guided Subtyping Using High-Dimensional Omics Data".
+Our implementation uses the MOSEK solver for optimization problems with LASSO and group LASSO penalties.
 Therefore, the installation of MOSEK solver in R is required.
 ---------------------------------------------------------------
 1. Download the correct version of MOSEK based on your machine from the official website (https://www.mosek.com/downloads/)
 2. Set up a license following the instructions (https://docs.mosek.com/11.0/licensing/index.html).
 For academic faculty, students or staff, Academic Licenses for MOSEK can be request from https://www.mosek.com/products/academic-licenses/
 3. Follow installation instructions (https://docs.mosek.com/11.0/rmosek/install-interface.html) to install MOSEK in R.

 ---------------------------------------------------------------
-## This repository contains the R code used to excute TPClust method and one illustration of fitting TPClust method on a toy example.
-The descriptions of R files in this repository are given below
+## The R scripts in this repository perform the TPClust method, with an illustration of fitting the TPClust method on a toy example.
+Descriptions of each R file in this repository are provided below.
 ---------------------------------------------------------------
 - **TPClust_EM.R**: This is the main script that implements the EM algorithm for fitting the TPClust framework.
 - **data_processing.R**: This script handles the data preprocessing and transforms the input data into the proper format for TPClust.